-Within five business days after the grievance is filed, the Director of Student Services will meet with the student and representative, if applicable, to achieve an informal and mutually satisfactory resolution to the grievance.
+Within five business days after the grievance is filed, the Director of Student Services will meet with the student and representative, if applicable, to explore an informal and mutually satisfactory resolution to the grievance, which will be memorialized in a writing signed by the student and the College.
+If the grievance is not resolved at this step, the College will conduct an investigation that is appropriate to the issue at hand, which may include reviewing documents and interviewing other witnesses, if warranted.
 The Director of Student Services will issue a written decision within five business days of the meeting.